CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformAPIs.md

 Example Code:
 {% highlight javascript %}
-const headers = { headers: { authorization: "Bearer " + PioneerAccessToken }};
+const headers = { headers: { authorization: "Bearer " + { PioneerAccessToken } }};
 axios.get("https://api.minepi.com/v2/me", headers);
 {% endhighlight %}

 #### Server API Key (Authorization Key)
 For various reasons, some API calls must be made from the backend or server of your app.
-To obtain an authorization key for API requests, please see the section of this guide on the [Developer Portal](../../devPortal).
+To obtain an authorization key for API requests, please see the section of this guide on the <a href="../../devPortal">Developer Portal</a>.

 Those endpoints can be accessed using the following Authorization header:
 {% highlight html %}